ohenebappiagyei/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This directory contains the specific nested loop tasks given by ALXSE
+This is the readme file for the nested loops project